seberm/awesome-vim-bindings/README.md

 NORMAL MODE
 -----------

-Simple commands
+### Simple commands:

-* j - go to win down
+    j - go to win down
-* k - go to win up
+    k - go to win up
-* h - go to win on the left
+    h - go to win on the left
-* l - go to win on the right
+    l - go to win on the right
-* f - change to fullscreen
+    f - change to fullscreen
-* i - switch to INSERT mode
+    i - switch to INSERT mode
-* m - maximize window
+    m - maximize window
-* n - minimize window (TODO - how to get window back)
+    n - minimize window (TODO - how to get window back)

-Multi commands
+### Multi commands:
     dd - close current window

 Author